 regardless of the method of delivery being vaginal or c-section birth.

 VBAC Academy offers several options to expand on your knowledge on supporting VBAC patients or clients.
 Certification and training is not limited to medical or non-medical birth professionals.
 Classes are centered on the scientific studies that support VBAC safety, and evidence based best practices for planning a successful VBAC birth.

 Jenni Froment personally teaches all classes, and is known around the country for her support and extensive knowledge of VBAC birth.

 To learn more about up-coming training events, visit the Classroom section.

-Between 2013 - 2015, I spent time leading a local non-profit support groups for VBAC Support & Education.
-I consider that part of my VBAC journey so pivotal to understanding the emotional and mental demands of planning a VBAC and recovering for traumatic births.
+Between 2013 - 2015, I spent time leading a local non-profit support group for VBAC Support & Education.
+I consider that part of my VBAC journey so impactful to my understanding of the emotional and mental demands of planning a VBAC and recovering for traumatic births.
 While I wanted more from my births, I didn't experience birth trauma.
 Understanding birth trauma and it's heart-wrenching effects on women and their partners has transformed my work with VBAC parents.

 Welcome to VBAC Academy, the latest milestone in my journey to make a tangible difference for birthing women in America.